yenbuilds/my-operating-principles/yenbuilds-inspirational-great-levelling.md

 Students with high executive function — the ability to organize, plan, and regulate their focus — have long held a massive advantage.
 They are the **Human CPUs**: fast, accurate, and consistent.
 In a world where high-fidelity output was scarce and difficult to produce, these students were invaluable.

 But generative AI is an **infinite, low-cost CPU**.
 And it excels exactly where the traditional elite student excels:

-- syntax
-- grammar
+- mental computation
-- factual retrieval
+- fast and accurate mental factual retrieval
 - structural organization
-- error-free execution under constraints
+- error-free execution under constraints (especially time)

-When a tool can instantly structure an essay or debug code, the student whose primary skill is “doing the homework perfectly” loses their moat.
-Their execution advantage — once rare — becomes a default feature of everyday software.
+When a tool can instantly structure an essay or debug code, the student whose primary skill is “doing the homework perfectly” weakens this moat.
+The execution advantage — once rare — becomes a feature of common software.

 ---